Brooke Allison: 2008–2018: BG5, YLA, and later work

-In 2008, she became a member of a girl group called BG5 (which stands for The Beach Girl5) along with Mandy Jiroux, Laura New, Dominique Domingo, and Noreen Juliano.
-During this time, she began being credited under her birth name "Brooke Adams".
+In 2008, she became a member of a girl group called BG5 (which stands for Beach Girl 5) along with Mandy Jiroux, Laura New, Dominique Domingo, and Noreen Juliano.
+During this time, she began being credited under her birth name Brooke Adams.
 In 2009, Adams provided backing vocals for the Selena Gomez & the Scene single "Naturally".
 She would go on to provide backing vocals for a number of songs by the group, notably the single "Love You like a Love Song".
 In 2009, BG5 released the single "Unbreakable" which was followed by the release of their debut EP Beach Girl5.
-In 2010, Adams provided backing vocals on the Miley Cyrus singles "Can't Be Tamed" and "Who Owns My Heart" in addition to the track "Liberty Walk" from Cyrus's third studio album.
+In 2010, Adams provided backing vocals on the Miley Cyrus singles "Can't Be Tamed" and "Who Owns My Heart" in addition to the track "Liberty Walk" from Cyrus's album Can't Be Tamed.
 She also provided backing vocals on the song "Bam" by Miranda Cosgrove.
 In 2010, BG5 began being managed by Kris Jenner and appeared on the show Keeping Up with the Kardashians.
 They released the single "Scratch" in November and the single "Lay A Little Sunshine" in June of the following year.

 In late 2012, Jiroux departed from BG5; the group reformed under the name YLA (which stands for Young L.A.) with new member Jaime Lee Ruiz.
-In March 2013, YLA released the single "$$$EX", a collaboration with Vanessa Anne Hudgens.
+In March 2013, YLA released the single "$$$EX", a collaboration with Vanessa Hudgens.
 The song peaked at number 11 on the Billboard Dance Club Songs chart and spent twelve weeks on the chart.
-In March 2013, the group was featured on the third soundtrack for the Disney Channel show Shake It Up with the song "I Can Do Better"; the group performed the song on the show's third season episode, "Oui Oui It Up".
+In March 2013, the group was featured on the soundtrack for Shake It Up: I Love Dance for the Disney Channel show Shake It Up with the song "I Can Do Better"; the group performed the song on the show's third season episode, "Oui Oui It Up".
 In September 2013, BG5's self titled full debut album, which was recorded prior to their renaming, was released to digital retailers.
 In November 2013, YLA released the single "Bad Bitches".
 The group announced their dissolution on March 7, 2014.

 On July 14, 2015, Adams released the single "Still Fighting".
-In 2016, Adams became a member of the electronic music trio AMERA.
+In 2016, Adams became a member of the electronic music trio Amera.

 Personal life

 In August 2018, Brooke experienced medical issues and fell into a coma.
 Her family set up a GoFundMe page to raise money for her care, listed under the name "Brooke Adams recovery fund".
-As of 2025, she remains in a vegetative state.
+As of 2026, she remains in a vegetative state.